 Every startup begins with an ambitious founder and a great idea.
 But from there, they need money to build and grow.
 The good news is that many investors are looking to give capital to the right startup through various financing options – and one of those options is a convertible note.

-To get you started, here’s our Open Source VC convertible note template, plus a quick overview of the terms you should know.
+To get you started, here’s are our Open Source VC convertible note templates (we've prepared pre-money and post-money versions), plus a quick overview of the terms you should know.

-We’ve purpose-built the Open Source VC convertible note for seed and early-stage companies, meaning it has reasonably basic and straightforward terms and a balanced approach between the interests of the startup and noteholders.
+We’ve purpose-built the Open Source VC convertible notes for seed and early-stage companies, meaning they have reasonably basic and straightforward terms and a balanced approach between the interests of the startup and noteholders.
 Later-stage companies will likely use more complex, bespoke, convertible note documents.

-It’s important to note that the Open Source VC convertible note is only a template.
-Founders should only use it as a starting point and then update and personalise the document (with the help of a lawyer) to ensure it meets their specific requirements and circumstances.
+It’s important to note that each Open Source VC convertible note is only a template.
+Founders should only use it them as a starting point and then update and personalise the document (with the help of a lawyer) to ensure it meets their specific requirements and circumstances.

 A convertible note is a hybrid security that converts into equity upon a predetermined trigger event.
 Trigger events typically include:

 Using a convertible note delays the need to determine the startup’s valuation until the startup carries out an equity financing round.
 This can be helpful for seed-stage startups with limited data points on traction, product and revenue or when there is no clear lead investor for the round.

 We also see convertible notes used for internal bridging rounds, where the goal is to use the capital to achieve a milestone that will make the startup more attractive when it goes to raise a larger external round.

 A conversion discount is a mechanism to reward the noteholders for their investment risk by granting them the right to convert the loan amount at a discount to the purchase price paid by the investors in the equity financing round.

 Discounts typically range from 10% to 35%, the most common being 20%.